Romania RO e-Factura Requirements: 2026 Guide

 ANAF made this point directly in ANAF's January 2026 RO e-Factura update, which states that from January 1, 2026 the RO e-Factura transmission deadline changes to 5 working days from invoice issuance and that the same deadline also applies to B2C transmissions in the system.
 For finance teams, the practical consequence is straightforward: the timing control needs to sit close to the invoice issue date, and it needs to count local business days rather than rely on generic end-of-week uploads or month-end clean-up.

-That sounds like a small wording change, but it affects process design.
+The wording change sounds minor, but it affects process design.
 A supplier that waits for a weekly batch run may miss the deadline even if the invoice record exists internally.
 A recipient may receive a PDF copy promptly but still need to confirm whether the structured invoice was transmitted correctly and on time.
 In other words, compliance depends on the system submission workflow, not only on whether someone produced a document that looks like an invoice.

 This is also where Romania e-invoice penalties become more than a legal footnote.
 Late or incorrect transmission creates obvious exposure for the issuer, but it can also create operational friction for recipients that need to know whether the document can be processed, matched, or relied on for VAT and bookkeeping controls.
 Romania's regime pushes teams toward deadline monitoring, exception queues, and escalation rules, because "we sent the PDF already" is not an adequate fallback once the structured submission deadline applies.